Swami Karpatri

-Swami Karpatri (1907–1982), born as Har Narayan Ojha, was a Hindu saint and revivalist who founded the Akhil Bharatiya Ram Rajya Parishad.
+Swami Karpatri (11.8.1907–7.2.1982), born as Har Narayan Ojha, was a Hindu saint and revivalist who founded the Akhil Bharatiya Ram Rajya Parishad.
 He was also a writer and led several pro-Hindu movements, including the cow protection movement.
-A sannyasi of the Dashanami Sampradaya, he belonged to the conservative branch of Sanatan Dharma (Hinduism).
+A sannyasi of the Dashanami Sampradaya, he belonged to the Smārta branch of Sanatan Dharma (Hinduism).

 Early life and education

 He was born in a Saryuparin Brahmin family in a small village of Bhatni in Pratapgarh, United Provinces of Agra and Oudh, British India (now modern-day Uttar Pradesh).
 From early childhood he had no interest in worldly matters and was married to Srimati Mahadevi at the age of 9 in the year 1916.
 He planned to leave home in order to attain Sannyasa, though his father insisted him to give them a child before leaving.
 After which a girl child was born to him, after which he left his home at the age of 19.

 Sometime after leaving home, he took vow of Brahmacharya (initiation into celibacy) from Swami Brahmananda Saraswati.
 After initiation, he was renamed Harihar Chaitanya and went to study in a gurukul in Narwar, Bulandshahr.

 He stayed there for two years studying Vyakarana, Vedanta and 6 Darshanas (six schools of Hindu Philosophy) among other things.
 In 1927, he left the Gurukula and walking along the Ganga river, reached Uttarakhand where he spent the next three years in solitude that ended with him attaining Atmagyana or self-realisation.

 He returned to his gurukul where he was welcomed as a Paramhansa (one who has self-realisation).
 It was during this period that he got his most popular name “Karpatri” as he used to receive alm of food in his cupped hands resembling a bowl.
 (Kar-hands, Patra-bowl, hence Karpatri literally means a man who receives alm in his cupped hands).

 Sometime during 1931–32, at the age of 24, he formally accepted the Danda from the hands Swami Brahmananda Saraswati near Durga Kund, Varanasi.
 He was given Sanyasa Deeksha (initiation into monkhood) name of Swami Hariharananda Saraswati.